 If you are diagnosed with an aneurysm, your surgeon will evaluate the specifics of your situation and help you weigh the risks of cardiac surgery against the risks of continuing to manage the disorder with medication and other nonsurgical treatments.
-If your aneurysm and its symptoms have not yet reached a point where surgery is indicated, you can enroll in Dartmouth-Hitchcock's comprehensive, multidisciplinary aneurysm follow-up clinic; this will provide you with regular imaging of your aneurysm and assessment of your health status.
+If your aneurysm and its symptoms have not yet reached a point where surgery is indicated, you can enroll in our comprehensive, multidisciplinary aneurysm follow-up clinic; this will provide you with regular imaging of your aneurysm and assessment of your health status.

 There are a number of ways to repair or replace the portion of an aorta damaged by an aneurysm.
 Which option is used will depend on such factors as where your aneurysm is located (whether it's in your ascending aorta or aortic arch, for example, or in your descending aorta), how big it is, and the overall state of your health.
 Your surgeon will determine which of the following procedures is most appropriate in your particular situation:

 - Open-heart surgery to repair an aortic aneurysm involves making a 7- to-10-inch incision over the middle of the sternum, or breastbone, then dividing the sternum to allow access to the heart.
 In some cases a less invasive option, involving a slightly smaller sternal incision, is possible.
 In either case, the actual repair involves replacing the damaged portion of your aorta with a graft—a tube the same size as your aorta, made of a durable artificial material such as Dacron, which is sutured, or sewn, into place.